J.D. (Scrubs): Romantic history

 He meets and forms a connection with Elliot Reid (Sarah Chalke) in the pilot episode and finds himself attracted to her.
 In seasons 1 to 3, a running joke in the series was that J.D. would sleep with Elliot at least once in each season, although the show's producers have indicated that this ended to prevent the characters' development being constrained by clichés.
 The two form a romantic relationship in the first season, but their romance quickly falls apart when they realize that they do not work as a couple.

 He has had romantic and sexual liaisons with various women besides Elliot, including Dr. Cox's ex-wife Jordan Sullivan (Christa Miller), and Jordan's younger sister Danni Sullivan (Tara Reid).
 In season five, he meets Dr. Kim Briggs (Elizabeth Banks), the hospital's urologist, and they are immediately attracted to each other.
 They go on a date that ends with J.D. getting her pregnant via premature ejaculation.
 In season 6, they decide to keep the child and try to make a relationship work, but they break up when Kim announces that she had a miscarriage.
 Soon afterward, however, J.D. discovers that she is still pregnant, having lied about losing the baby to get out of the relationship.
 He decides to stay with her for the sake of their child.
-J.D. realises that he doesn't love her, and they break up for good while she is giving birth to their son, Sam Perry Gilligan Dorian.
+J.D. realises that he does not love her, and they break up for good while she is giving birth to their son, Sam Perry Gilligan Dorian.